 What is a Technical Artist?

-Every company may have a different idea of what a technical artist's roles and responsibilities are, however, their main area of focus is to integrate art assets into a game without taking away either the artistic vision or going beyond the technical limits of the platform.
-This role requires someone who is not only artistic (as in, can draw or sculpt, design etc.), but also has more technical skills (like rigging and programming) as well.
+Companies may have varying ideas of what a technical artist's role is and what the responsibilities are.
+However, the main area of focus for any technical artist is integrating art assets into a video game without taking away either the artistic vision or going beyond the technical limits of the platform.

 What does a Technical Artist do?

-The role of technical artist is a relatively new one, but it is becoming increasingly important as consoles and PC hardware become more complicated.
-A technical artist works closely with the lead artist and the creative director, as well as the lead programmers.
+In the world of video game design, technical artists work closely with artists, creative directors, as well as lead programmers.
 Their responsibilities include setting up and maintaining the workflow of art production, deciding which art packages and tools a studio should use, investigating new techniques, and then going ahead and implementing them.

-The technical artist ports the assets to the game engine when art is ready, and keeps an eye on the performance of the assets and sets standards for workflow through the production pipeline.
-He or she must be able to create custom tools; this is usually carried out using the scripting languages included in the main modelling and animation packages.
-Technical artists also research and oversee the implementation of rendering techniques such as normal and specular maps, particle systems and pixel shaders.
+The technical artist ports the assets to the game engine when art is ready, and keeps an eye on the performance of the assets, setting standards for workflow through the production pipeline.
+They must be able to create custom tools — this is usually carried out by using the scripting languages included in the main modeling and animation packages.
+Technical artists also research and oversee the implementation of rendering techniques such as normal and specular maps, particle systems, and pixel shaders.